DevilMedlar/python-recall-training/rules.md

 No surprise new syntax or tools.

-Before Daddy is objectively graded on a new item, ChatGPT MUST teach it first with a concise explanation and examples.
+Before Daddy is objectively graded on a new item, the Senpai MUST teach it first with a concise explanation and examples.
 This protection applies to:

 - Python syntax and language features
 - terminal commands and shell behavior